Paolo Violi: Underboss

-Menard recalled that Violi was the neighbourhood leader in Saint-Leonard as he recalled, "There was some fear.
+Ménard recalled that Violi was the neighbourhood leader in Saint-Leonard as he recalled, "There was some fear.
 He was like the don.
 He was like the godfather.
 I can remember some old people going over and kissing his hand...I guess it was a mark of respect.
 He was always bowed to.
 I'm not saying it was grandiose.
 It was little things."
 Violi received a steady steam of visitors at the Reggio Bar, mostly from New York and Hamilton.
-Menard stated, "There would always be some big cars from the States and there would always be somebody there.
+Ménard stated, "There would always be some big cars from the States and there would always be somebody there.
 All the time.
 It was like a parade.
 It was like a doctor's office with patients.
 You know, he'd be receiving in the afternoons.
 A car from New York.
 A car from New Jersey.
 A car from Ontario.
 God, all kinds of big, huge cars.
 They'd be parked.
 The guys would come in.
 Sometimes he'd greet them at the door.
 And they'd be on their way after a bit."
 Violi played the role of a community leader within the Italian Canadian community in Montreal, serving as a banker, judge and community mediator.
 He was known for providing free ice cream to children at the Reggio Bar, and he would never permit anyone to swear in front of children.
 However, his apparent generosity was self-interested as any favour he provided such as a loan or resolving a business dispute came with the understanding that he was entitled to favours in return.
-Menard discovered, much to his shock, that after the owner of a pizzeria saw him talking with Violi in the street, he had refused to charge him for the pizza he just ordered, saying that any friend of Violi's was entitled to permanent free pizza from his pizzeria.
+Ménard discovered, much to his shock, that after the owner of a pizzeria saw him talking with Violi in the street, he had refused to charge him for the pizza he just ordered, saying that any friend of Violi's was entitled to permanent free pizza from his pizzeria.

+In early July 1973, Violi paid an extended visit to Italy to see his first cousin and childhood friend, Domenico Barbino.
+Late on in the same month, John Paul Getty III, the so-called "golden hippie", was kidnapped.
+Getty was the grandson of the American oil tycoon Jean Paul Getty, who was the world's richest man at the time.
+Getty finally paid his grandson's ransom after his right ear was cut off and mailed to his parents with the warning that more body parts would be severed if the ransom was not paid.
+As Barbino was one of the kidnappers of Getty and he was constantly on the phone with his cousin in Montreal, it is believed that Violi was in some way involved in the kidnapping.
+After Getty finally paid the $17 million ransom for his grandson, Violi laundered the ransom money for Barbino via investments in Montreal.